 - Lapses: An instance where the alcoholic has had several drinks but hasn’t resumed previous levels of drinking.

-- Long-term relapses: When you return to the habit of alcohol abuse after rehab.
+- Long-term relapses: When you return to the habit of alcohol and leading Substance abuse after rehab.

 Even the most dedicated recovering alcoholic can experience slips and relapses at some point in the recovery process.